Isla Hayahay Beach Resort & Restaurant is located on Pangangan Island, a small island of the coast of Calape, Bohol.

-The word “PANGGAWAN” became “Pangangan” and it is now the official name of the island.
+The word “PANGGAWAN” changed to “Pangangan” and it is now the official name of this island.

-Pangangan Island has eight “Barangays” namely; Lawis, Talisay, Kinabag-an, Magtongtong, Madangog, Looc, Lomboy, and Kahayag.
-Isla Hayahay Beach Resort is in the Barangay Lomboy.
+Pangangan Island has eight Barangays (suburbs) namely; Lawis, Talisay, Kinabag-an, Magtongtong, Madangog, Looc, Lomboy, and Kahayag.
+Isla Hayahay Beach Resort & Restaurant is located in Barangay Lomboy.

-The causeway that connects Pangangan Island with the mainland was initially completely constructed by local fishermen, without any engineering knowledge, after WWII and is believed to be the longest causeway in the Philippines.
+The causeway that connects Pangangan Island with the main land (Bohol) was completely constructed by locals, without involving any engineering construction practices, after WWII, and is believed to be the longest causeway in the Philippines.

 The causeway was completed in the 1950s and, for the first time, the residents of Pangangan enjoyed the convenience of road travel.
 But not for long.
 Barely two feet above water during high tide, the coral-and-limestone causeway was easily damaged by strong waves and typhoons, so it was often impassable, until two men found a solution.

 Felipe Josol Ytac Sr. was the principal of Pangangan Elementary and High School when he and some student volunteers began planting hundreds of mangrove propagules at the approach of the causeway on Pangangan in the late 1950s .

 This small beginning was enough to inspire Anastacio Toloy, who took over Ytac’s post in 1961, to continue the project.
 Toloy rallied his male students, most of them Boy Scouts, from the third grade to high school to plant mangroves along the causeway, while the girls were assigned to collect 100 propagules each at a nearby natural strand at the south side of the causeway.